COVID-19 vaccination in Italy: December 2020

-The vaccination campaign started on 27 December 2020, when Italy received 9,750 doses of the Pfizer–BioNTech COVID-19 vaccine.
-These doses were entirely used in the following days to vaccinate part of the medical and health personnel of hospitals.

 The Italian vaccination campaign was coordinated and agreed with the European Union (EU).
 The EU countries, as per previous agreements, received the vaccine provisions according to a centralized plan developed by the European Commission.

 On 30 December 2020, 359,775 doses of vaccine were delivered by Pfizer–BioNTech.

 On 31 December 2020, 110,175 doses of vaccine were delivered by Pfizer–BioNTech.